 This is the story of how we met with Lumberyard in our office.
 For people who never heard of Lumberyard, it is a great tool to create visually stunning video games or immersive entertainment experiences.
 It powers many highly acclaimed games such as New World and Star Citizen, both extremely ambitious massively multiplayer games with huge open worlds.
 When we learned that this Hollywood grade engine can also build for mobile, it became a must to give it a try!

 This is Diego from TestFairy, and this post will be written in a personal tone for a change.
 I believe it is OK for me to claim that I am the one who spends most of his/her free time playing video games (thanks to not having kids, yet o.O) and tinkering with game engines in the office.
-My love for RPGs is a deep one and I believe mobile scene can always welcome more RPG games built with love and care.
+My love for RPGs is a deep one and I believe the mobile scene can always welcome more RPG games built with love and care.

 Imposter Syndrome Revisited